johndotpub/DiscordianAI/README.md

 # Contact

-If you have any questions or concerns, please contact us at code@rly.wtf
+If you have any questions or concerns, please contact github@john.pub

 # License